 Dad would take us up to the mountains towards Lilydale and if it was the right season he would take us to collect chestnuts.
 He loved chestnuts and made us love them too.
 Every year around the middle of March we would get up early and go have an amazing experience.
 It feels like only yesterday.
 Dad had his proper work boots on so he didn't feel the pricks from the outer shell on his feet, but we just had runners on, so occassionally we would get a prick, but it was worth it.
 Mum tells me that they would pack a picnic lunch which we would enjoy afer all our hard work was done:)

-We would come back home and Mum would roast them in our fireplace in the room we had outside.
+We would come back home and Mum would roast the chestnuts in our fireplace in the room we had outside.
 Yum!

 Dad would occassionally take us to the big City or as I remembered it being so big.
 He would take us on an adventure and to watch a movie.
 We would park our car 'Nellie' at the Dandenong Station and then take the train into Flinders Street Station, from there, we would then walk to Russell Street where the cinemas were.
 I remember watching Herbie Goes Bananas and on another occassion Blackbeards Ghost.
 I can remeber on other days we had amazing experiences out at the Melbourne Zoo and visiting the Victoria Market to get some yummy jam donuts.